 Campus Shuttle: For student convenience and safety, the College offers evening campus shuttle service.
-The shuttle provides a continuous loop from the student parking lots to the classroom buildings Monday through Thursday from 5:30 to 9:30 p.m.
+The shuttle provides a continuous loop from the student parking lots to the classroom buildings Monday through Thursday from 5:30 to 9:30 p.m. (subject to change).
 For more information please contact the Campus Security office at 588.5167.